 - Anna’s House – Holland only serves breakfast and lunch.

 216 Van Raalte Avenue // +1 616-396-0600

-Located on the shores of Lake Macatawa, Boatwerks offers a waterfront outdoor seating area where you can enjoy Michigan’s amazing sunsets over dinner.
+Its current location is on the shores of Lake Macatawa, West Michigan right down West 8th Street, Boatwerks offers a waterfront outdoor seating area where you can enjoy Michigan’s amazing sunsets over dinner.
 You can dock your boat on their pier or their deep-water port.
 It’s easy to envision the Amsterdam canals in this Holland waterfront restaurant.

-You’ll find Michigan favorites like Lake Superior Whitefish served as an appetizer in the form of a dip with fresh vegetables and pita chips, or as an herb and panko-crusted entrée topped with a citrus dill cream sauce.
+You’ll find new American fare, Michigan favorites like the Lake Superior Whitefish served as an appetizer in the form of a dip with fresh vegetables and pita chips, or as an herb and panko-crusted entrée topped with a citrus dill cream sauce.
 The entrée comes with black rice and a mixture of spring vegetables.
 The menu also features other Michigan fish, like walleye, perch, and salmon.